 Best Soil for Indoor Fiddle Leaf Fig Plants

-Fiddle-leaf figs are famous for finicky nature.
+Fiddle-leaf figs are famous for their finicky nature.
 Even a minimal change of environment or watering schedule can make them sick.
 Why does this happen?
 In most cases, the problem hides in the soil that retains water.
 The plant would suffer if the soil becomes too dry or too wet.

 Contains a Blend of Beneficial Natural Ingredients